awsdocs/incident-manager-user-guide/doc_source/incident-manager-metrics.md

-# Incident Manager CloudWatch metrics<a name="incident-manager-metrics"></a>
+# Amazon CloudWatch metrics in Incident Manager<a name="incident-manager-metrics"></a>

-Incident Manager provides aggregate metrics that you can monitor in CloudWatch\.
+Incident Manager provides aggregate metrics that you can monitor in Amazon CloudWatch\.
 You can use these metrics to identify incident and response plan trends\.

 **These metrics include:**
 + Number of incidents created over a given period of time